Dates & Schedule

 We will award the following prizes, finisher's medals and trophies:

 All finishers completing the course (within the cut-offs and course opening times) will receive a Salomon Mamores VK™ finisher's medal.
-This will be presented after you return back in Kinlochleven once safely off the course.
+This will be presented to you in the Grey Mare's Car Park that you will pass as you follow the course back down into Kinlochleven.
+You must also hand in your timing chip at the Grey Mare's Car Park.

-The Salomon Mamores VK™ winners' trophies will be awarded at the prize ceremony approx. 16:00 on the Friday.
+The Salomon Mamores VK™ winners' prizes will be awarded at the prize ceremony approx. 16:00 on the Friday.

 2019 Prize Fund